Deravel/onboarding-spock/Readme.md

 If you need assistance along the way, see spock [documentation](http://docs.spockframework.org/en/latest)

-After running through the basics, have a look at

-    com.example.datadriven
-    com.example.gotchas

-which provide a brief overview of data-driven tests in Spock, as well as some non-obvious behavior to be aware of.
+After running through the basics, have a look at com.example.datadriven for a brief overview of data-driven tests in Spock.
+Also, com.example.gotchas goes over some non-obvious behavior to be aware of.
+Note that the tests in the gotchas package are intended to fail - the purpose is to show you the actual failures under these conditions in the hopes of recognizing if you run across them in the future.